jason-c-daniels/fantasy-age-character-sheet/src/components/About/About.md

 The page layout and other original creative content are licensed separately under the [Creative Commons Attribution 3.0 Unported license](http://creativecommons.org/licenses/by/3.0/).
+(i.e. you can make a knockoff of this page, from scratch or remix this code, so long as you give me credit according to the terms of CC-BY 3.0.)

 ------------------------------------------------------------------------------

 # 3rd Party Licensing and Attribution

-## ??
+## Fantasy AGE RPG

-This work is based on Fantasy AGE (found at http://www.greenronin.com/), a product of Green Ronin Publications, LLC, developed, authored, and edited by:
+Fantasy AGE RPG (found at https://greenroninstore.com/collections/fantasy-age), is owned and published by Green Ronin Publishing.

-Explicit permission to publish this character sheet application was granted on [date goes here] by [name of person at Green Ronin], [Title Signifying Their Authority to do so]
+The Fantasy AGE Logo is property of Green Ronin and is used with permission.
+It is NOT covered under CC-BY 3.0.
+(i.e. You should get individual permission from Green Ronin if you want to make a derived product that uses it.)

 ------------------------------------------------------------------------------